 - Support resource rentals on minerals, oil and gas extraction (see Economics Policy).

-- Pass Marine Reserves Bill and create a network of reserves.
+- Pass Marine Reserves Bill and create a network of protection areas.

 - Set near zero limits for threatened by-catch species in all fisheries.